tokyoalex/simpleGRPC/README.md

 - this will install dependencies
 - Open with intellij and build, this will generate gRPC proto java classes.
 Then run main RoomReservationServer (right click on the file in project explorer) followed by RoomReservationClient.
-Output is to the console
+Output is to the console for each app

 #### Hotel Object